 The MySQL 8.0 Secure Deployment Guide documents procedures for deploying a Linux-generic binary distribution of MySQL Enterprise Edition Server with features for implementing and managing the security of your MySQL installation.
-The deployment is performed on Oracle Linux 7.
+The deployment is performed on Oracle Linux.

 The deployment is specific to MySQL Enterprise Edition.
 Features required by the deployment, such as MySQL Enterprise Audit, MySQL Enterprise Firewall, and auto-generation of SSL certificates and keys, are only available with MySQL Enterprise Edition.

 Deployment of the MySQL Enterprise Transparent Data Encryption (TDE) feature, which protects critical data by enabling data-at-rest encryption, is not covered in this guide.
-For more information, see Appendix A, Transparent Data Encryption (TDE).
+For more information, see Appendix A, Transparent Data Encryption (TDE) and MySQL Keyring.

 The deployment of other MySQL products such as MySQL Workbench, MySQL NDB Cluster, MySQL Shell, and MySQL Connectors is not covered in this guide.